Extreme Values of the Fiedler Vector on Trees: Main Results

-\end{enumerate} Then the second eigenvector of the Graph Laplacian assumes its extrema at the endpoints of the graph. \end{theorem} The structure of the proof in \S 3.3. exploits the heuristic developed in \S 2.2.
-By considering a path of length $\mbox{diam}(G)$ and then attaching another path of length $k$ to the $k-$th vertex on the long path, we see that both assumptions are optimal up to the values of the constants.
-We point out that it would be of interest to obtain inverse results: explicit conditions under which one of the extrema is not attained at the endpoints of the longest path.
-We give one sample application of Theorem 2 to Evans' counterexample and consider what he called the Fiedler rose (see Fig. 6): let $G$ denote the Fiedler rose with $n+2$ vertices.
-If we start in an outermost vertex, then one step of the random walk leads to the center and the next step leads to the path with likelihood $p=1/(n+1)$.
+\end{enumerate} Then any eigenvector corresponding to the second eigenvalue of the graph Laplacian of $G$ assumes its extrema at the endpoints of the long path. \end{theorem} The proof is provided in \S 3.3.
+We point out that it would be of interest to obtain inverse results: explicit conditions under which one of the extrema is not attained at the endpoints of the path.\\

+We give a sample application of Theorem 2 to Evans' counterexample and consider what he called the Fiedler rose (see Figure \ref{fig:fiedlerrose}): let $G$ denote the Fiedler rose with $n+2$ vertices.
+If we start in an outermost vertex (one of the vertices at the bottom of Figure \ref{fig:fiedlerrose}), then one step of the random walk leads to the center and the next step leads to the path with likelihood $p=1/(n+1)$.
 This means that the expected number of steps required until one hits the path is

 This means that if we have a path graph of length $\mbox{diam}(G)$ and attach a Fiedler rose with $n$ vertices to the middle point of the path graph, then the rose can have up to $n \leq \mbox{diam}(G)/120$ vertices without violating the result.
-Much more precise asymptotics for this special case were given by Lef\`evre \cite{lef}.
+More precise asymptotics for this special case were given by Lef\`evre \cite{lef}.